ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3.rst

    :align:   center

-   Figure 3.9: Global, land and ocean annual mean near-surface air temperatures anomalies in CMIP6 models and observations.
+   Figure 3.9: Global, land and ocean annual mean near-surface air temperature anomalies in CMIP6 models and observations.
 Timeseries are shown for CMIP6 historical anthropogenic and natural (brown) natural-only (green), greenhouse gas only (grey) and aerosol only (blue) simulations (multi-model means shown as thick lines, and shaded ranges between the 5th and 95th percentiles) and for HadCRUT5 (black).
 All models have been subsampled using the HadCRUT5 observational data mask.
-Temperatures anomalies are shown relative to 1950-2010 for Antarctica and relative to 1850-1900 for other continents.
-CMIP6 historical simulations are expand by the SSP2-4.5 scenario simulations.
+Temperature anomalies are shown relative to 1950-2010 for Antarctica and relative to 1850-1900 for other continents.
+CMIP6 historical simulations are expanded by the SSP2-4.5 scenario simulations.
 All available ensemble members were used.
    Regions are defined by Iturbide et al. (2020).